How to Protect Your Dog from Freezing Winter Weather?

 Winter can be deceiving.
 Because we are not sweating, we might think that we are well-hydrated.
 The truth is that we are not.

-Your dog can easily get dehydrated during the winter months.
+Your dachshund can easily get dehydrated during the winter months.
+So be sure to make water available nearby.
 Keeping your pet hydrated will not just make their body functioning well but it also helps them fight off diseases.

 6. Let Them Play

-Do not let these fur babies get bored and be sedentary all day.
+Do not let your fur baby get bored and be sedentary all day.
 Put their creative minds to work.
 A simple fetch could help your pet to be fit.
 You can even let your dog use the treadmill!

 7. Stay Away from Heat Sources

 To keep us warm in the winter, we use heaters, fireplaces, and other heat sources inside the house.
-Your dog, especially the young ones, may get curious and get too close to these heaters.
-Don’t leave your dog alone especially in the fireplace area.
+Your Dachshund, especially the young ones, may get curious and get too close to these heaters.
+Don’t leave your Doxie alone, especially in the fireplace area.

 Even if your heater has a mesh covering or glass door, your dog can still get burned when they get in contact with these hot surfaces.